eyadaq/LeetCode/README.md

 ## Questions Solved

-1. **Contains Duplicate** - Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct..
+1. **Contains Duplicate** - Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.

+2. **Valid Anagram** - Given two strings s and t, return true if t is an anagram of s, and false otherwise.